Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Introduction

 The approach we adopt here is one that was first advocated by Breuer, Laine and Piilo in~\cite{Breuer2009}, namely, that a quantitative definition of `quantum Markovianity' may be possible in information-theoretic terms, by defining as `Markovian' those processes that never increase `information' over time.
 The terms given within quotation marks will be defined precisely in the next section.
 According to this approach, data-processing inequalities serve as witnesses of non-Markovianity, since the violation of any such inequality implies that the underlying stochastic process is non-Markovian~\cite{Breuer2009,Rivas2010,Chruscinski2011,UshaDevi2011,luo,Smirne2013,Hall2014,Rivas}.
 Indeed, while there are ambiguities in defining what `quantum Markovianity' is, general consensus does exist on what is \textit{not} Markovian, and processes that violate any sensible data-processing inequality should definitely be considered as non-Markovian.
 The following question then arises naturally: is it possible to assume, as starting point, the validity of some data-processing inequality, and derive, from such an assumption only, a complete algebraic characterization of all those processes that never violate such an inequality?

-In what follows, we show that such a characterization is indeed possible, and that it exactly singles out so-called \textit{divisible processes} (see Eq.~(\ref{eq:divisibility}) below), thus supporting the idea that `information-theoretic Markovianity' should be understood as `divisibility.'
+In what follows, we show that such a characterization is indeed possible, and that it exactly singles out so-called \textit{divisible processes} (see Eq.~(\ref{eq:divisibility}) below), thus supporting the idea that `information-theoretic Markovianity' is equivalent to `divisibility.'
 An important step in this same direction, though based on a completely different proof strategy, has already been made in Ref.~\cite{Chruscinski2011}.
-We note, however, that the generality of the analysis there is limited due to an extra assumption on the nature of the underlying stochastic process that cannot be justified on an information-theoretic basis.
-We will come back to this point later on, at the end of the paper.
+We note, however, that the analysis there relies on an extra assumption, which cannot be justified solely on an information-theoretic basis, on the nature of the underlying stochastic process: it is thus model-dependent and less general than the one proposed here.
+We will come back to this point later on, in Section~\ref{sec:discussion}.

+The paper is structured as follows: in Section~\ref{sec:mappings} we introduce the notation, terminology, and basic definitions; in Section~\ref{sec:divisibility} we formally define the idea of divisibility and the memoryless property, and discuss their connections; in Section~\ref{sec:info-dec} we define information-decreasing evolutions via the notion of guessing probability; the two main results, equating the notion of information decrease with divisibility (and hence, with the memoryless property) are discussed in Sections~\ref{sec:semiclassical} and~\ref{sec:quantum}, for the classical and the quantum cases, respectively; Section~\ref{sec:discussion} concludes the paper with some discussions and remarks.